-In the third season of MOAA’s Never Stop Serving Podcast, we are sharing first-person accounts from the wars in Iraq and Afghanistan.
-Each week, you will hear directly from the men and women who survived these battles, and how their combat experiences shaped the people they are today.
+The third season of MOAA’s Never Stop Serving Podcast shares first-person accounts from the wars in Iraq and Afghanistan.
+You will hear directly from the men and women who survived these battles, and how their combat experiences shaped the people they are today.

 Season 3: War Stories is sponsored by MOAA Insurance Plans, administered by Association Member Benefits Advisors (AMBA).

 Episode 9: MOAA member Col. Nicole Malachowski, USAF (Ret), discusses a dynamic career cut short by a surprising illness.
 After several deployments flying the F-15E Strike Eagle, Malachowski became the first female pilot in the Thunderbirds, the Air Force's demonstration team, and would later be named a White House Fellow and Executive Director of the Joining Forces Initiative to support military families.
 Malachowski was forced to medically retire due to the debilitating effects of a tick-borne illness, and has since become an advocate for wounded warriors and patients suffering the effects of such diseases.

 Episode 8: Host Lt.
 Col. Olivia Nunn, USA (Ret), speaks with Silver Star recipient Maj.
 Josh Glover, USMC (Ret).
 During his second deployment to Iraq, Glover, then a first lieutenant, was serving as a Quick Reaction Force platoon commander when they were sent out to secure a downed CH-53 helicopter.
 During the mission, the QRF platoon was ambushed but able to fight through and return back to friendly lines, inflicting numerous enemy casualties on the way.
 Later that same day, they were called out to rescue a rifle platoon fighting behind enemy lines.
 Lt.
 Glover and his platoon engaged and defeated a company-sized enemy element to reach the besieged Marines.